-There are few industries where engagement is felt by so many people as it is in the hospitality industry.
+There are few professions in which engagement is felt by so many people as it is in hospitality.
 Not only does hospitality require the support of dozens if not hundreds of employees, but smooth running also requires frequent work with contractors for everything from maintenance and cleaning to flower arrangements and pillow-mints.

 And of course, there are the guests.
 A hotel’s success depends on its guests’ experiences, reviews, and word-of-mouth referrals, and those experiences rest on the shoulders of every employee and contractor.